Post 87 HiToms take down Titans

 Then, Specht, two batters later and with a runner on second, laced a double off the wall in right-center field to give the HiToms a 4-2 lead.

-“We just kept battling,” said Specht, a standout at Southwest Guilford who had graduation practice earlier in the day.
+“We just kept battling,” said Specht.
 “Obviously, we didn’t start off too, too hot.
 But we stayed with it, got their starting pitcher off and after that did our damage.

 “That guy was pretty funky.
 So, it was definitely about getting the right pitch and the right timing.”

-That was enough for reliever Trace Aufderhar to close out the win, holding off a last-second rally by Gate City — which is coached by Andrews High School coach Nat Norris — to get within a run and have the tying run on second base.
+That was enough for reliever Trace Aufderhar to close out the win, holding off a last-second rally by Gate City — which is coached by Nat Norris — to get within a run and have the tying run on second base.

 Aufderhar pitched two innings in relief of Tanner Royals, who struck out five in five innings.